Opportunities

 ChipSats are gram-scale PCBs that can fit in the palm of your hand, but thanks to the miniaturization of electronics, contain all of the essential functionality of a much larger satellite.
 They’ve been in development at SSDS for the past decade and previous generations of these tiny Spacecraft have flown on the ISS, been deployed into Low Earth Orbit, and have been tested in Earth-based contexts in vineyards and on dairy farms.
 Currently we are investigating their use as flight computers onboard a free-flying light sail for the Alpha mission, and the potential for swarms of these ChipSats to survive atmospheric entry and disperse during descent (DeSCENT mission).
 We're looking for students who can take the lead with the following tasks:

 Tracking and receiving signals from a swarm of 100 ChipSats during atmospheric descent is a challenge.
-Students in this role will design and build the ground station, including selecting appropriate RF front-end hardware (LoRa receivers, antennas, amplifiers) and creating a live interface to display incoming data.
-The goal is to visualize downlinked GPS coordinates and sensor data in real-time to support recovery efforts.
+Students in this role will integrate with the ground station and build a program to visualize downlinked GPS coordinates and sensor data in real-time to support recovery efforts.
 This role blends RF hardware selection with software development for data visualization.